PhD-students-Deco-Lab/.github/profile/README.md

 At some point it might be nice to have some rules here, but those will come up as we go along.

 ## Collaborate and Enjoy
 There are weekly meetings with the PhD students, and you are welcome to join.
-If you are stuck on something and need some more brains for your storm, this is the place.
+If you are stuck on something and need some more brains for your brainstorm, this is the place.
 Sometimes even explaining a problem to other people can already help in figuring it out.
 And no need to reinvent the wheel... ask around!
 Someone else might already have the answer.